tgross/blog.0x74696d.com/_posts/2015-03-16-analytics-on-the-cheap.md

 So at this point you've got only 2 moving parts: the ingest web server and the S3 logging.
 The web server only has to be as beefy as the validation you do.
 In our case we're not hitting a database or doing any complicated operations; everything we're doing is just to make sure we don't write garbage data and to take note of problems (99% of the time this is from a new version of a client that's failing to meet spec).

 How many instances you'll need is going to directly depend on the load you need to serve and your server's ability to handle concurrent connections.
-Python, even with gevent, is probably not ideal for this but it's very quick to put together.
+Python, even with gevent, is probably not ideal for this at large volumes but it's very quick to put together if you're just starting out.
 Let's assume our inbound request and our processed S3 message ae both ~200B.
 Assuming we're using EC2 medium I/O instances like the new c4.large, we can put 10k messages/second in the pipe without even saturating the network connection.
 If you're running Flask, chances are your ingest server application will crap out first, so don't use that if you have 10k+ req/second.
 Use Go or Erlang or Java (yuck) or something.
-But our current Go application barely gets out of the bed in the morning for this kind of traffic.
+But our current Go application barely notices this kind of traffic.
 Once we did some very basic TCP and ulimits tweaking, we're only running as many instances as we do to support our internal standards for redundancy.

 Our S3 bucket with the 0 byte file `tick` costs us only the cost of the S3 GETS.
 As of this writing that's $0.004 per 10k requests.
 This is all within-AWS, so there's no additional charge for data transfered (which would be very small anyways).